“Inflation will continue to fall, but not linearly”

 Ecosur will be chaired by Sandleris and will have as main economists Francisco Ballester, as director of Analysis, and Fabio Ventre, as director of Consulting.

-Within the framework of this presentation, Sandleris assured that the evolution of the economic program of La Libertad Avanza (LLA) could be reinforced if it implemented a policy of coordination of expectations and if it managed to “mobilize the dollars that are under the mattress, in the safe deposit boxes.” or abroad.”
+Within the framework of this presentation, Sandleris assured that the evolution of the economic program of La Libertad Avanza (LLA) might be reinforced if it implemented a policy of coordination of expectations and if it managed to “mobilize the dollars that are under the mattress, in the safe deposit boxes.” or abroad.”

 In this framework, he highlighted The voice the keys to the economy that is coming.